fegemo/bespoke-simple-overview/README.md

 ]);
 ```

-By default, bespoke-overview uses the `Esc` key to activate/deactivate the
+By default, bespoke-simple-overview uses the `Esc` key to activate/deactivate the
 overview mode, but it can be changed using the option `activationKey`:

 ```js